 - fuel storage depots

 - scrap yards

 How do our forecourt separators work?

 Contaminated stormwater enters the forecourt separator through the main inlet pipe.

 The system allows solid particles to settle on the bottom of the tank.
 It holds the liquid portion of stormwater long enough for fuel and oil to separate and rise to the surface.
 These pollutants are safely retained until they can be extracted according to local regulations.

 Decontaminated water then passes though a coalescing filter before being discharged from the tank.

-All Rewatec forecourt separators have fail-safe features.
+All Rewatec forecourt separator models have fail-safe features.
 A high-level alarm triggers when the maximum retention capacity is reached.
 An automatic closure device also comes standard to keep accumulated pollutants from flowing through the system.